vprusso/toqito/docs/getting_started.rst

 The :code:`cvxpy` module provides many different solvers to select from for solving SDPs.
 We tend to use the `SCS <https://github.com/cvxgrp/scs>`_ solver.
 Ensure that you have the :code:`scs` Python module installed and built for your machine.
-But this discussion can be ignored as :code:`pip install toqito` will also install :code:`SCS` as a dependency.
+Again, this discussion can be ignored as :code:`pip install toqito` will also install :code:`SCS` as a dependency.

 ------------